 Over 2 million people worldwide have MS, and out of those people, two-thirds are women.
 No one knows the reason for this, but hormones may play a part.

 4. There's No Cure

 Although there are lots of options available to treat MS symptoms, and disease-modifying therapies (DMTs) can slow down the progression and prevent relapses, there is no cure for MS. It's a disease we must learn to live with and come to terms with.

 Work is ongoing though, looking at stem cell treatments and other research, so some neurologists believe a cure is possible in the future.
 Procedures to repair myelin damage are also being researched, so if a cure isn't found, then more effective treatments may be possible if we are patient!

 It upsets me a lot when I hear stories in the media, describing people dying of MS. You don't die of it, but you do die with it.

 For someone with a terminal illness, death is expected within weeks or months, and there is no possibility of recovery.
 MS is not a terminal illness, but it is a life-long condition, and most people can expect to live with it for 40 or 50 years.

-Most people with MS will live to their mid-70’s, so there is a reduction in life expectancy of 6 to 7 years compared with the general population.
-People who go on to develop severe MS may get more infections or develop additional health conditions more easily than other people and may go on to die from these.
+Most people with MS will live to their mid-70s, so there is a reduction in life expectancy of six to seven years compared to the general population.
+People who go on to develop severe MS may get more infections or develop additional health conditions more easily than other people.
+Eventually, they may go on to die from these.

-I try and stay positive and don’t let MS get me down, but I’d still much rather not be living with it!
-I would much rather know nothing about these facts and be unable to support my friend and her son.
+I try and stay positive and don't let MS get me down, but I would still much rather not be living with it!
+I would much rather know nothing about these MS facts and be unable to support my friend and her son.

 I think the most important fact of all is that no two people with MS are the same.
 We need to navigate ourselves through it and get to know our own MS to give ourselves the best chance of winning!